vohoaidanh/chrome_css_hider_extention/README.md

-# How to Use CSS Hider Extension
+# How to Install CSS Hider Extension on Google Chrome
-CSS Hider Extension is a browser extension that allows users to automatically hide HTML elements on web pages by adding the CSS classes of those elements.
-This is particularly useful when you want to hide notifications, advertisements, or any unwanted elements that appear on websites.
+Follow these steps to download, install, and set up the CSS Hider Extension on Google Chrome:

-## Steps to Use the Extension:
+1. Download the Extension
-### Install the Extension
+To install the extension in Chrome, follow these steps:

-1. Download and install the extension in your browser (Google Chrome or Firefox).
+Open your Google Chrome browser.
-After installation, the extension will be active immediately.
+Navigate to the Chrome Web Store by visiting: Chrome Web Store.
-Access the Extension Settings Page
+Search for CSS Hider Extension.

-2. After installation, you can access the settings page of the extension by clicking on the extension icon in your browser’s toolbar.
+Once you find the extension, click on Add to Chrome.
-For Chrome users, click the extension icon in the top-right corner of your browser.
-For Firefox users, do the same.
+A pop-up will appear asking for permission to add the extension.
+Click Add Extension to confirm.
-Add a CSS Class to Hide Elements
+2. Install the Extension

-3. On the settings page, you will see an input field and an "Add Class" button.
+Once the extension is added, it will automatically install in your browser.
+You should see the extension's icon appear in the top-right corner of the Chrome toolbar.

-In the input field, enter the CSS class name of the element you want to hide (e.g., .popup-remind-login, .advertisement, .fixed-bottom-bar, etc.).
+3. Access the Extension Settings Page
-Click the "Add Class" button to add the class to the list.
+Click the extension icon (it should look like a small gear or icon related to the extension).
-Remove a CSS Class (if needed)
+A pop-up window will appear showing the settings page where you can configure the extension.

-4. If you want to remove a CSS class that you previously added, simply click the "Remove" button next to the class in the list.
+In the settings page, you will be able to input and manage the CSS classes that you want to hide.
-Automatically Hide Elements on Page Load
+4. Start Using the Extension

-5. Once you have added a CSS class to the list, the extension will automatically hide elements with that CSS class every time the page is loaded.
+To hide elements, simply enter the CSS class of the element you want to hide (e.g., .popup-remind-login, .advertisement, etc.) into the settings page and click Add Class.
-You can add multiple CSS classes to the list to hide different elements across various websites.
+The extension will automatically hide elements with that class whenever you visit a webpage.
-Update Changes
+5. Manage the Classes

-6. If you want to update the list of CSS classes, simply add a new class or remove an old one from the settings page.
+If you wish to remove a CSS class, just click the Remove button next to the class in the settings page.
-These changes will take effect immediately when you reload the page or open a new one.
+6. Extension Active
-### Example:
+The extension will remain active as long as it is installed.
+Any changes made in the settings will be applied immediately across the web pages you visit.

-Let's say you want to hide a popup notification that appears on a website.
-You can find the CSS class for that popup element, for example .popup-remind-login, and add it to the list in the settings page.
-Then, every time you visit a page with that class, the popup will be automatically hidden.
+*** Once installed, CSS Hider Extension will start working automatically to hide unwanted HTML elements as soon as you add their corresponding CSS classes in the settings.